 In the catalogue: Bodyservant, Rain Down Can

-James is a writer from Dublin exploring queer life through speculative fiction, published in So Hormonal, Queer Love: An Anthology of Irish Fiction, Stone of Madness, The Stinging Fly and The Liminal Review.
+James is a speculative fiction writer from Dublin, published in So Hormonal, Queer Love: An Anthology of Irish Fiction, Stone of Madness, The Stinging Fly, The Liminal Review and Channel.
 He also works with the Small Trans Library Dublin and the Trans Writers Union to improve the accessibility of trans writing in Ireland.

 Find him at: @townmice

 In the catalogue: So Hormonal, Queer Love: An Anthology of Irish Fiction, The Liminal Review #1, Channel #5

 A prolific science writer who’s written for the Business Post, Irish Tatler and IMAGE Magazine, Shubhangi was most recently editor-in-chief of the Trinity Student Scientific Review.

 William Keohane is a writer and poet from Limerick.
 His work has appeared in Hennessy New Irish Writing, The Ogham Stone, The Stony Thursday Book, and his essays and poems have been broadcast on the RTÉ Radio 1 Sunday Miscellany.
 He is currently completing an MA in Creative Writing at the University of Limerick.